jaindeepali20/movie-genre-prediction/README.md

 Custom Features Model   93.12%

 # Setup
 The train and test data are separately uploaded.
 Replace the file path in the code with the respective paths where these files are stored in your system.

+# Versions
 Pyspark 2.4
 java 8
 python 3.7

+# Outputs
 The folder contains three csv files which are output of the three models.

 Basic Model   -  intermediate_count_vectorizer_logreg.csv